DIR Floortime Activities

 Deciding between DIR Floortime and ABA involves several factors.
 Parents should reflect on the unique qualities, strengths, and challenges their child exhibits.
 Here are a few considerations:

 Parents are encouraged to explore both methods, reviewing their potential impacts on their child's growth.
-Further insights into DIR Floortime activities can be found in articles like dir floortime for autism interaction and dir floortime for autism communication.
+Further insights into DIR Floortime activities can be found in articles like DIR floortime for autism interaction and DIR floortime for autism communication.
 Understanding the nuances of each therapy will empower parents to make informed decisions for their child's developmental journey.

 Core Principles of DIR Floortime